tj/react-fatigue-dev/Readme.md

-# Fatigue Dev
+# React Fatigue Dev

-Module of modules for making modules made from modules, aka it's a module that has some deps so you don't have to define the same things over and over and over and over and over and over.
+Module of modules and Makefile to reduce the amount of boilerplate when developing React components.

 ## Installation

 ```
-$ npm install tj/fatigue-dev
+$ npm install tj/react-fatigue-dev
 ```

 ## Usage